riyanegi1211/Placement-Preparation/README.md

 This repository contains study material for cracking placements of top notch companies like `Google`, `Goldman Sachs`, `Amazon`, `Adobe` etc. It includes practice sheets, notes, important programming questions that had been asked by the companies, MCQs and other stuffs required in preparing for placement and internship

-Hope you will find them useful :)
+If you find them useful do star and fork this repo :)

+Happy Learning!